arielsalminen/vue-design-system/README.md

 npm install
 ```

-After installing dependencies, you can start up and serve the project with hot reload enabled at [http://localhost:8080](http://localhost:8080), by running:
+After installing dependencies, you can start up and serve the project at [http://localhost:8080](http://localhost:8080), by running:

 ```bash
 npm run dev